 This case focused on the other homestead right, which is reserved for the homeowner’s surviving spouse and minor children.
 This gives the surviving spouse and/or minor children the right to occupy the home.

 The adult child in this case cited the general rule found in the guardianship rules which says:

 The provisions, rules, and regulations which govern estates of decedents shall apply to and govern guardianships, whenever the same are applicable and are not inconsistent with any provision of [the probate code]

 Given this rule, the adult child argued that the homestead right that applies in probate cases (i.e., when the homeowner died) applies to guardianships.
 The probate court did not agree.
 On appeal, the appeal court did not agree either.

 The result is that homestead rights do not extend to an adult child for their incapacitated parent’s home.
-Should the parent (or as in this case, the trustee of the trust that owns the home) has the right to collect rent or to evict the adult child.
+Should the parent (or as in this case, the trustee of the trust that owns the home) have the right to collect rent or to evict the adult child?
 This is true even if the parent is of an advanced age and the parent’s will or trust leaves the house to the adult child upon the parent’s death.

 After the parent dies, the beneficiaries under the parent’s will or trust would succeed to the property.
 If they were the surviving spouse or minor children, they would be entitled to occupy the home during the probate proceeding.
 However, this right does not exist during lifetime.

 It should be noted that with some estate planning in advance, this issue may have been avoided.
 The trust could have included language addressing this situation.
 This is common when the parties know that a homestead will be transferred to a trust.